SQream/sqream_docs/reference/cli/sqream_sql.rst

 If you have a SQream DB installation on your server, ``sqream sql`` can be found in the ``bin`` directory of your SQream DB installation, under the name ``sqream``.

-.. note:: If you installed SQream DB via Docker, the command is named ``sqream-client sql``, and can be found in the same location as the console.

 .. versionchanged:: 2020.1